Rangers vs. Twins Player Props Betting Odds

 Semien Stats

-- Semien has recorded 147 hits with 31 doubles, four triples, 20 home runs and 57 walks.
+- Semien has put up 147 hits with 31 doubles, four triples, 20 home runs and 57 walks.
 He has driven in 80 runs with 13 stolen bases.

 Semien Recent Games